YELLOW RIBBON GI EDUCATION ENHANCEMENT PROGRAM

 POST 9/11 GI BILL® (CH33)

 The Post 9/11 GI Bill provides financial support for education and housing to individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
 You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.
 The Post-9/11 GI Bill became effective for training on or after August 1, 2009.
-The tuition payment is made to the institution of higher education and the housing allowance and stipend are paid to the student veteran.
+The tuition and fees payment is made to the institution of higher education and the housing allowance and stipend are paid to the student veteran.
 In addition, an eligible Service member may transfer up to the total months of unused Post-9/11 GI Bill benefits, or the entire 36 months if the member has used none, to an eligible family member.

 MONTGOMERY GI BILL (CH30)